Restoration (Tremain novel): Plot summary

 The novel tells the story of Robert Merivel, who begins the book as a medical student, studying alongside his serious, practical friend John Pearce.
 John is a studious, pious counterpart to Merivel's shallow obsession with status, drinking and eating to excess.
 Pearce condemns the sinfulness of Merivel's lifestyle, but Merivel is unaffected by his comments.

-Merivel is asked by his father to visit the King with the aim of continuing their family's connection with the royal family, but Merivel embarrasses both of them with his nervousness.
+Merivel's father asks him to visit the King with the aim of continuing their family's connection with the royal family, but Merivel embarrasses them both with his nervousness.
 However, later, King Charles II asks Merivel to care for one of his dogs, which is grievously ill.
-Merivel's decision not to apply any of the traditional cures of the era leads to the dog recovering naturally, and he is then appointed surgeon to all of the king's dogs.
+Merivel's decision not to apply any traditional cures leads to the dog recovering naturally, and he is then appointed surgeon to all of the king's dogs.
 The King then arranges a marriage of convenience between Merivel and one of his mistresses, Celia Clemence.
-This is done purely to fool the king's other mistress Barbara Castlemaine.
+This is to fool the king's other mistress Barbara Castlemaine.
 Merivel is given an estate named Bidnold in Norfolk, and Celia is installed in a house in Kew, where the King can visit her secretly.

-In Norfolk, Merivel abandons the practice of medicine and lives a life of luxury in which he tries to take up painting with the help of an ambitious painter named Elias Finn, and indulges in failed attempts to learn the oboe.
+In Norfolk, Merivel abandons the practice of medicine and lives a luxurious life in which he tries to take up painting with the help of an ambitious painter named Elias Finn, and indulges in failed attempts to learn the oboe.
 Celia is then sent to Bidnold by the King after displeasing him.
 One night Merivel drunkenly makes advances towards her and is promptly reported to the King by Elias Finn.
 The result is that Merivel is evicted from Bidnold and left close to destitute.